nnnkit/gatsby-theme/packages/gatsby-theme-startgatsby/README.md

   ]
 };
 ```
-5. In your root directory run this command `mkdir posts && cd posts && touch learn-react.md`
+5. In your root directory run this command `mkdir -p posts/01`

+6. Create a post file `cd posts/01 && touch learn-react.md`

-6. Add a smaple post in `learn-react.md` it will look something like this
+7. Add a smaple post in `learn-react.md` it will look something like this

 ```md
 ---